Sideways: Plot

 During the date, Miles gets drunk and telephones Victoria, his ex-wife, after learning from Jack that she has remarried and will be bringing her new husband to Jack's wedding.
-The two couples go to Stephanie's home, where she and Jack adjourn to her bedroom for sex.
-Miles and Maya connect through their mutual interest in wine, and Miles kisses her awkwardly.
-As they are leaving separately, Miles gives her a copy of his manuscript, which Maya had earlier expressed interest in reading.
+The couples go to Stephanie's house, where Stephanie and Jack adjourn to Stephanie's bedroom, leaving Miles and Maya alone.
+The two connect through their mutual interest in wine, and- after hearing Jack and Stephanie having sex through the wall- Miles kisses Maya awkwardly.
+As they part, Miles gives Maya a copy of his manuscript, which she had earlier expressed interest in reading.

-Jack claims to have fallen in love with Stephanie and tells Miles he wants to move to Santa Ynez Valley to be closer to her.
-After spending time with Jack and Stephanie at wineries and a picnic, Miles and Maya return to her apartment and have sex.
-The next day, Miles lets it slip that Jack is to be married.
+Jack claims to have fallen in love with Stephanie and tells Miles he wants to postpone the wedding and move to the Santa Ynez Valley to be closer to her.
+After spending time with Jack and Stephanie at wineries and a picnic, Miles and Maya return to Maya's apartment and have sex.
+The next day, Miles reveals to Maya that Jack is getting married.
 Disgusted with the men's dishonesty, Maya dumps Miles.

 Jack and Miles go to a winery that Miles finds subpar.
-After hearing from his literary agent that his manuscript has been rejected, an upset Miles pesters the pourer for a "full pour" of wine.
+After hearing from his literary agent that his manuscript has been rejected, an upset Miles pesters the pourer for a full glass of wine.
 When the server refuses, Miles drinks from the spit bucket, creating a scene.
 Jack intervenes and drives Miles back to the motel.
-Upon arrival, Stephanie approaches Jack knowing about his engagement and breaks Jack's nose with her motorcycle helmet, screaming about being lied to.
-Miles takes Jack to the ER and leaves Maya an apologetic voice message, admitting that his book is not going to be published.
-That night, Jack hooks up with a waitress named Cammi, despite Miles's protests.
-Later, Jack returns to the motel naked, having been caught having sex with Cammi by her husband.
+Upon arrival, Stephanie, who heard from Maya about Jack's marital status, furiously beats Jack with her motorcycle helmet, breaking his nose, while berating him for his dishonesty.
+Miles takes Jack to the ER and leaves Maya an apologetic voice message, admitting that his book will not be published.

+That night, despite Miles' protests, Jack goes home with a waitress named Cammi.
+Jack returns to the motel naked after Cammi's husband had caught the two having sex.
 Jack begs Miles to help him retrieve his wallet, which contains custom wedding rings.
-Miles sneaks into the house, where he discovers Cammi and her husband having sex.
-Miles grabs the wallet and runs, barely escaping the nude and irate husband.

-Jack intentionally drives Miles's car into a tree so it looks as if he broke his nose in an accident.
-The pair return to the fiancée's home, where Jack is warmly received by the family.
+Miles sneaks into the house, where he finds Cammi and her husband having sex.
+He grabs the wallet and runs, barely escaping Cammi's nude and furious husband.
+On the drive back to San Diego, Jack intentionally drives Miles's car into a tree to support his alibi that he broke his nose in a car accident.
+The pair return to Christine's home, where Jack is warmly received by her family.

-Following the wedding ceremony, Miles runs into his ex-wife Victoria and meets her new husband, Ken.
-Victoria tells Miles that she is pregnant.
-Miles absconds before the reception, driving back to his San Diego apartment.
+Following the wedding ceremony, Miles runs into Victoria and meets her new husband, Ken.
+Victoria says she is pregnant.
+Miles absconds before the reception and drives back to his San Diego apartment.
 Alone, he drinks his prized wine, a 1961 Château Cheval Blanc, from a disposable styrofoam soda cup at a fast-food restaurant.
-Miles returns to the routine of teaching school.
-One day he receives a voicemail from Maya, who says she enjoyed his manuscript and invites him to visit.
+One day, Miles receives a voicemail from Maya, saying she loved his manuscript, encouraging him to keep writing, and inviting him to visit.
 Miles drives back to wine country and knocks on Maya's door.